skellat/skellat.github.io/.github/ISSUE_TEMPLATE/programming-request.md

 **Additional context**
 <-- Add any other context here.
 Please don't make us chase after you for details but also do not be obtuse in your writing. -->

+**Your Contact Details**
+<-- How can you best be reached online?
+Unless your proposal stands on its own without requiring further explanation we will need to follow up with you. -->